-What is Surrogate Parenthood?
+What Is Surrogate Parenthood?

-The surrogate mother relinquishes her parental rights the moment the child is born.
-The biological father automatically becomes the legal father, while the non-biological parent adopts the child.
+The surrogate mother gives up her parental rights the moment the child is born.
+The biological father automatically becomes the legal father.
+The non-biological parent adopts the child.

 This article provides a general overview of surrogate parenthood, including applicable laws.
 See FindLaw's Surrogacy Law section for additional articles and resources.